macos-fuse-t/fuse-t/README.md

 Other details
 ------
-See wiki for more information
+See wiki for more information. if you have any questions or comments you can contact me at alex@fuse-t.org